haslamdb/humann3_tools/README.md

 ## Command Line Interface

-HUMAnN3 Tools provides a consistent command-line interface for each step of the workflow.
+humann3-tools provides a consistent command-line interface for each step of the workflow.
 Each command can be accessed either through the main `humann3-tools` command or as individual commands.

 **IMPORTANT: Always make sure the biobakery3 environment is activated before running these commands.**